pivotal/docs-tap/install-components.md

 You can also view the Tekton [tutorial](https://github.com/tektoncd/pipeline/blob/main/docs/tutorial.md) and [getting started guide](https://tekton.dev/docs/getting-started/).

-> **Note:** Windows workloads have been disabled and will error if any Tasks tries to use Windows scripts
+> **Note:** Windows workloads have been disabled and will error if any Tasks tries to use Windows scripts.

 ## <a id='verify'></a> Verify the installed packages